Ron Hendren: Career

 Hendren's career was initially transitioning into the world of politics.
 He was a member of President Richard Nixon's Youth Advisory Council on Selective Service in 1969.
 He went on to become a staff aide to the Hon.
 R. Sargent Shriver, who headed the Office of Economic Opportunity.
 He also served as a legislative assistant to then Senator Stephen M. Young (D-Ohio) and later to B. Everett Jordan (D-N.C.).
 By 1972, Hendren left politics to begin his own Washington news column that was syndicated to more than 100 college and weekly newspapers.

 Hendren became known for his journalism by the mid-1970s with his nationally syndicated newspaper column.
 About his writing, Editor & Publisher stated, "Ron Hendren sees Washington through eyes still shining with the fire of youth....he gives political columning a new and refreshing twist."
 In 1975, his column was picked up for national distribution by the Los Angeles Times.
 During his time with the column, he wrote on many political issues including Turkey–United States relations with Gerald Ford, the equal-time rule as it applies to television stations and presidential candidates, and the investigation of Vice President Spiro Agnew and his subsequent resignation from office.
 Hendren also began television commentary, working for WRC-TV in Washington.
 The station expanded his role there to make him the first on-air critic of television in the nation.
 He subsequently joined KQED (TV), the public television station in San Francisco as a commentator, for which he won a regional Emmy in 1978.

 In 1979, Hendren joined the Today Show as its resident television critic, making him the first on-air network television critic in the United States.
 Part of Hendren's responsibilities included reviewing programming for the networks, including NBC's own programming.
-He is considered a pioneer for on-air television critics, providing both positive and negative reviews for his own network.
+He was considered a pioneer for on-air television critics, providing both positive and negative reviews for his own network.
 In a 1979 interview, then NBC President Fred Silverman stated of Hendren's work, "We hired him on one basis - that if we're going to have a critic, we're going to allow him to be a critic.
 If he doesn't like our shows, then he has every right to say it.
 What's the sense of having a critic if you shackle him?"
 The only restriction placed on Hendren was that he was not allowed to review any morning programming that was in direct competition with the Today Show.